 Which one of the following is the principal reason for an organization to invest in a Service Desk?

-- to provide initial assessment of all Incidents for quick actions to resolve User requests
+- provide initial assessment of all Incidents for quick actions to resolve User requests

-- to deliver the high quality IT support critical for achieving business goals
+- deliver the high quality IT support critical for achieving business goals

 The number of staff employed on the Service Desk depends on the needs of the business and is based on a range of important criteria, including, but not limited to: